franciscorafart/learning-notes/comptia/a+/external-QA.md

 Access appliance like Switch, AP, Firewall or VPN gateway

 - Post Failing
-- Remove appliacntes at a tme, remove all essentials and add them back one-by-one, check for faulty CPU.]
+- Remove appliacntes at a time, remove all essentials and add them back one-by-one, check for faulty CPU.

 - Single-Mode fiber.
 Small core (8-10 microns) that carries long wavelength over long distances